 Browser("Gmail: Email from Google").Page("GoogleAccounts").WebEdit("FirstName").Set Parameter(“OPFirstName”)

-Also, if there is a output parameter that is already defined then you could also write something like:
+Also, if there is an output parameter that is already defined then you could also write something like:

 Parameter("TotalValue") = Browser("Gmail: Email from Google").Page("GoogleAccounts").WebEdit("FirstName")

 Now let us see, how the i/p or o/p parameters can be set in the first place.
 Let’s start with an action.

 You can define, modify, and delete input and output parameters in the Parameters tab of the Action Properties dialog box (Edit > Action > Action Properties or right-click action and select Action Properties).

 Similarly, for the test, the parameters can be set.